binarykitchen/videomail-client/README.md

 ## Whitelist

-Examples will work right away on http://localhost:8080.
+Examples will work right away on [http://localhost:8080](http://localhost:8080).
 This because localhost is whitelisted on the remote Videomail server.

 In other words, if you deploy your piece on your own remote server, it won't work because that URL is not on the Videomail whitelist.
-To fix that, just reach me at https://binarykitchen.com/contact
+To fix that, just reach me at [https://binarykitchen.com/contact](https://binarykitchen.com/contact).

 Like that I can make sure that my hard work won't be misused for bad stuff.

 ## Backward compatibility

-Forget IE, Safari and iPhones because they still doesn't support `getUserMedia()`, *chuckle* - whereas these browsers do work fine like a charm:
+Forget IE, Safari and iPhones because they still don't support `getUserMedia()`, *chuckle* - whereas these browsers do work fine like a charm:

 * Firefox >= 33
 * Chrome >= 31